Dominion Energy: Expansion plans

 Dominion was a partner in a joint venture that planned to build the 600 mi Atlantic Coast Pipeline, a natural gas pipeline to run between West Virginia and North Carolina.
 Though the project had faced stiff opposition from environmental and community heritage groups along its route, ground was broken on the pipeline in Lewis County, West Virginia, in May 2018.
 Dominion and Duke Energy canceled the pipeline in July 2020, citing cost increases due to lawsuits, largely from environmental groups opposed to the project.

 Dominion is constructing a massive offshore wind farm off of the coast of Virginia, the project being named Coastal Virginia Offshore Wind, or CVOW.
 This project will add more than 2,600 megawatts of clean energy to their grid, with 220 wind turbines capable of powering 650,000 homes at peak.
 This project will be the country's second offshore wind project, but the first of its kind to be installed in federal waters, sited roughly 27 miles off the Virginian coast.
-Dominion currently has two turbines constructed as a sort of pilot, but anticipates all turbines being in place by 2026.
+Dominion currently has two turbines constructed as a pilot project, planning for all turbines to be in place by 2026.
+In December 2020, the keel was laid for the project's novel Jones Act-compliant offshore WTIV, the Charybdis, under construction at Keppel AmFELS shipyards in Brownsville, Texas.

 Political activities

 The Dominion Political Action Committee (PAC) has been very active in donating to Virginia candidates.
 In 2009, the Dominion PAC donated a total of $814,885 with 56% going to Republicans and 41% to Democrats.
 In 2008, the PAC donated $539,038 with 50% going to Republicans and 47% to Democrats.
 In the 2016 election cycle, the PAC contributed $1,276,016.17 to various political candidates and committees.

-Lobbyists for Dominion worked to pass West Virginia's Critical Infrastructure Protection Act, a 2021 law creating felony penalties for protests targeting oil and gas facilities, which was described by its sponsor John Kelly as having been "requested by the natural gas industry".
+Lobbyists for Dominion worked to pass West Virginia's Critical Infrastructure Protection Act, a 2021 law creating felony penalties for trespassing offenses targeting oil and gas facilities, which was described by its sponsor John Kelly as having been "requested by the natural gas industry".